 Founding Board Member

-John Arellano, son of a Basque sheepherder worked 10 years in Oil & Gas Transportation in the Rocky Mountains and the past 23 years in cement manufacturing at Mountain Cement Co.
+John Arellano, son of a Basque sheepherder worked 10 years in Oil & Gas Transportation in the Rocky Mountains, and 25 years in cement manufacturing at Mountain Cement Co.
 Currently employed with Central Plains Cement Co., also an Eagle Materials, Inc. company.

-John has 4 children and 7 grandchildren.
+John has six children and nine grandchildren.
 His hobbies include shooting sports, hunting, fishing, motorcycle touring and golf.
 John’s brother, Frank served in the USAF in Vietnam.